Aurelian-C/React-Summary_App/src/markdowns/17_Reusability_in_React_advanced_React_patterns/The_Compound_Component_pattern.md

 # The Compound Component pattern

+Compound components is a **design pattern** used in React where ==you have a component that doesn't render any UI itself, but instead serves as a container for other components.
+These "child" components are typically tightly related and work together to create a unified user interface.==

+==By using compound components, you can provide a way for developers to compose complex UI structures while **keeping the control and logic centralized in the parent container component.**== This pattern is especially useful when you want to maintain consistency and encapsulation while allowing for flexibility in how the components are used.

+==To implement compound components in React, you'll typically create a parent container component that takes child components as its children and provides them with necessary props or context.== This way, you can ensure that the child components work together seamlessly within the parent container.

 The idea of a Compound Component is that we can ==create a **set of related components** that **together achieve a common and useful task**==, for example, implementing a counter.
 The Compound Component pattern can also be used in all kinds of components that are actually more useful, for example modal windows, pagination, tables, and so on.

 ==The alternative to Compound Component would be to create _a component with tons of props_ to exactly configure the component as we wanted, so that would then create a so-called **props explosion**.==